 Kaufman spent nine years with the Westchester District Attorney, rising to Chief of the General Trial Bureau.
 During his tenure there, in addition to trials and training of trial lawyers, Kaufman participated in several thousand prosecutions.

 Since leaving the District Attorney’s Office, Kaufman has been engaged in the private practice of law.
-His litigation and trial work has covered a substantial breadth, ranging from products liability to mining disasters to international contracts.
+His litigation and trial work has covered a substantial breadth, ranging from products liability to a mining disaster to international contracts.
 He was co-lead counsel in the first case tried to verdict in the United States under the United Nations Convention on the International Sale of Goods.
-He has argued appellate cases in the Appellate Division, First, Second and Third Departments and in the US Second Circuit Court of Appeals.
+He has argued appellate cases in the Appellate Divisions of the First, Second and Third Departments and in the US Second Circuit Court of Appeals.